haozixin/COVID-Booking-Testing-System-project/README.md

-COVID Booking & Testing System project - using web service to deal with data and implement some functions based on specification. using Java language with design patterns, principles and MVC architecture.
+COVID Booking & Testing System project - using web service to deal with data and implement some functions based on specification. using Java language with design patterns, principles and MVC architecture.  **Main functions list** could be found in docs folder

 # Notes